hartl3y94/BlueDucky-BT/README.md

 # BlueDucky (Android) 🦆

-Thanks to all the people at HackNexus.
+Thanks to all the people at HackNexus ❤.
 Make sure you come join us on VC ! https://discord.gg/HackNexus

 1. [saad0x1's GitHub](https://github.com/saad0x1)